Do you have issues with organization and time management?

 Enrollment and Cost

 The fee for this program is $1,200 per semester.
 Payments must be paid in-full by the start of the semester and cannot be combined with financial aid packages or paid by outside foundations.
 If you are interested in enrolling in this program, please complete the enrollment form.
-Any questions regarding the ACES program can be directed to the Executive Director of Student Support Services, Micky Roberts, at firstname.lastname@example.org
+If you have already enrolled in the program, and wish to re-enroll, please complete this form.
+Any questions regarding the ACES program can be directed to the Executive Director of Student Support Services, Micky Roberts, at email@example.com

 I’ve been through a few different academic help programs throughout my academic life, but my experience with ACES is something I will always remember.
 Coming to Becker, I wasn’t ready for the heightened intensity of college.
 I struggled at the beginning, but working with my Academic Coach helped me improve tremendously.
 I went from just barely getting by to straight A’s, and I definitely did not learn all these good academic and life habits I have now on my own.
 To all those that aren’t totally sure about their skills or just want someone to be a safety net for them as that grow, getting involved with the ACES program is the right choice.
 College can be tough as students try to find their footing, and we need all the help we can get.